Financial Independence Guide: The Simple Math, Steps & Timeline to Retire Early

 We’ve never been more productive as a species.
 Thanks to technological change and economic growth, the average worker today generates more output in fewer hours than ever before.
 And yet—here we are, working just as much or more.
 Why?

 As we explored in Why We Still Work So Hard, a major reason—among other factors—is status.
 Nowadays, we aren’t just working to meet our needs, we also work to signal success and to keep up with others—with friends, colleagues, neighbors, and social media.
-Much of this signaling follows predictable status games that quietly shape how we spend, work, and define success.
-One of the issues is that our status-related consumption has kept up or even outpaced our productivity gains.
+These patterns are often rooted in unconscious “money scripts” that we inherited and still shape how we relate to money.

 It’s these consumption patterns that keeps us stuck on the work treadmill.
 Generally, most of us chase higher salaries throughout our career only to then upgrade our lifestyles—instead of buying back our time.
 This is the essence of lifestyle inflation, which quietly stretches your FI timeline even as your income grows.